 - UW Social Development Research Group (SDRG)

-- various state departments of health, including CA, TX and WA
+- Various state, county and local departments of health, including AR, CA, CO, TX and WA

 In their own words, here's what former scholars say about the UW Tobacco Studies Program and their fellowship work: